shibumi/shibumi.dev/content/posts/first-look-into-cosign.md

 title: "Keyless signatures for blobs with cosign"
 date: 2021-11-07T04:09:03+01:00
 draft: false
-description: "First look into cosign and rekor for signing and validating binaries"
+description: "First look into cosign and rekor for signing and verifying binaries"
 tags:
   - linux
   - devops